Content reviewed by: Dr. Adarsh K Gupta.

 - Appetite Suppressants.
 Prescription appetite suppressants can also be useful short-term to control hunger/cravings while you are learning a new behavior.
 The appetite suppressant should be used in conjunction with a healthy lifestyle where you cut down your daily caloric intake and maintain daily physical activity to about 30-45 minutes daily.
 You should take these prescription medications under a healthcare provider’s supervision.

 - Dietary Supplements.
 For the short term, one can use adjunct therapies to help control hunger.
 A Japanese herb mix produced about 30 lbs of fat loss in a month.
 It may be worth trying.
 While these therapies provide some help, you should focus on altering the automatic learned responses of eating by creating new and effective alternative behaviors.
-Reminding yourself of these alternative behaviors daily and being consistent, a new behavior will develop which will lead to a permanent weight loss.
+Reminding yourself of these alternative behaviors daily and being consistent, a new behavior will develop, leading to permanent weight loss.

 - Eat Enough Protein.
 Eating protein-rich food can increase the feeling of fullness, make you eat less at your next meal, and help you lose fat.
 In addition, a high-protein intake may help to prevent muscle loss when daily calories are reduced for weight loss.

 - High Fiber in Diet.
-A diet high in fiber intake stretched the stomach, slows gastric emptying, which results in a feeling of fullness.
-Fiber-rich whole grain can also help reduce hunger and keep you feeling full.
+A diet high in fiber intake stretches the stomach and slows gastric emptying, which results in a feeling of fullness.
+Fiber-rich whole grains can also help reduce hunger and keep you feeling full.

 What to do when you are not hungry but tempted?

-There are many things you can do when food is offered, baked, cooked, prepared, and present just for you.
+You can do many things when food is offered, baked, cooked, prepared, and present just for you.
 Learn how to handle the compelling urges at the office, in a restaurant, or at home.
 Learn that an umbrella-topped pushcart, wafting a familiar aroma, doesn’t always mean you have to eat a hot dog.

-Hunger develops slowly and you eat anything, it goes away.
-Craving occurs abruptly and if the mind gets busy, it goes away.
+Hunger develops slowly, and if you eat anything, it goes away.
+Craving occurs abruptly, and if the mind gets busy, it goes away.
 Remember this difference!